achoczaj/edX--MSDS-Curriculum--DAT206x/README.md

 #### Lab 6: Advanced Text Query
 In this lab, you will import data from a formatted Excel file to a blank Excel file.
 - Exercise 1: Import Data from a Formatted Excel File
-  1. Import the data from the Excel file (“Lab 6 – Industry Report.xlsx”) by creating a new Query.
+  1. Import the data from the Excel file by creating a new Query.
   2. Edit the query and perform the following steps:
     - Name the Query IndustryReport.
     - Remove the first and second rows of the table.